HussainAther/philosophy/causality/contextualemergence.md

 like momenta or energy of distributions, such as the Maxwell-Boltzmann distribution for N particles.
 From there, we can find mean kinetic energy, Gibbs free energy, entropy, and other statistical quantities.

-We can observe expectation values of momenta distrubitioins of particle ensembles to calculate temperature of the system as a higher-level function (Hi) on the assumption the system is in equilibrium.
+We can observe expectation values of momenta distrubitions of particle ensembles to calculate temperature of the system as a higher-level function (Hi) on the assumption the system is in equilibrium.
 The zeroth law of thermodynamics does not come from statistical mechnics, but from thermodynamics.
 Other features such as irreversibility and adiabatic nature emerge as well.
 We can characterize this thermal equilibrium (Hi)